Keeping Pace With Traffic

 Dynamic services can also be utilized in instances where RPDs go without use for several hours during the night.
 Through the use of VM live migration, that site can be consolidated along with other low-traffic RPDs on just a few computer servers.
 Then, unused servers can be powered off to help conserve energy and keep operating costs down.

-The orchestrator is responsible for the automation of design, fulfillment and assurance processes.
+The orchestrator is responsible for the automation of design, fulfillment, and assurance processes.
 It is the orchestrator that allows CSPs to create new services and implement them nearly instantly.

 The CVIM is home to a list of physical and virtual network resources; it also features a catalog of service parameter models.
 CVIM leverages Instrway’s real-time service design technology in order to create services.
 These services are designed through the combination of service parameter models from the catalog and a host of other parameters.
 These may include customer orders, data center status, and other factors.

 Resolving service issues becomes a much quicker process when this closed-loop process of design-fulfillment-assurance is in place.
 Error-prone manual processes are all but eradicated.
-Business and operational process are also simplified due to CVIM’s ability to integrate with operational support systems (OSS) and business support systems (BSS).
+Business and operational processes are also simplified due to CVIM’s ability to integrate with operational support systems (OSS) and business support systems (BSS).

 Network Slicing and Optimization